janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 ## Tekton

 [Tekton](https://tekton.dev/) is an open-source framework for creating CI/CD systems.
-With Tekton, Kubernetes CRDs (Custom Resource Definitions) define the pipelines and with pipeline stages (tasks) orchestrated as Kubernetes pods.
-Tekton has captured my interest as using CRDs to define a pipelines opens up a lot of possibilities that I hope to explore in future posts.
+With Tekton, Kubernetes CRDs (Custom Resource Definitions) define the pipelines and pipeline stages (tasks) are orchestrated as Kubernetes pods.

+Tekton has recently captured my interest as I believe using CRDs to define a pipelines opens up a lot of possibilities.
+Possibilities that I hope to dig into further in some future posts.

 ## The problem